 A hiking tour to the forest near Xel-Ha will give you a chance to meet the huge caves and its inner hanging stalagmite creations.
 The caves are called Aktun Chen.
 Along the guided tour, tourists can have a chance to meet the rarest species of monkeys in the world known as the Spider Monkeys.
 The snake park is nearby to see varieties of snake species of this Mexican region.

-The Sian Ka’an Biosphere Reserve is a collection of large indigenous species of wildlife, Mayan historical sites and a local cultural village called Boca Paila.
+The Sian Ka’an Biosphere Reserve is a collection of large indigenous species of wildlife, Mayan historical sites, and a local cultural village called Boca Paila.
 This reserve has made itself a heritage site by making efforts to preserve the ruins of the old Mayan structures.
 The reserve is close to the coastline whereby a small mangrove forest can be seen and beautiful lagoons grace the environment with beautiful green waters.

 Meet the pretty colorful Mexican birds in the Xaman-Ha Aviary.
 A variety of bird species like the pink flamingoes and the steady herons frequent this sanctuary.
 This bird sanctuary can be found in Playa.
 The Cozumel Island is off Riviera Maya’s coastline.
-This famous island facilitates diving activities and has exotic hotels and resorts where tourists can enjoy the unique cuisine varieties that Mexico
+This famous island facilitates diving activities and has exotic hotels and resorts where tourists can enjoy the unique cuisine varieties that Mexico has in offer.

-Beach resorts, hotels, villas and apartments are available to accommodate the tourists visiting Riviera Maya.
+Beach resorts, hotels, villas, and apartments are available to accommodate the tourists visiting Riviera Maya.
 However, tourists are advised to book for accommodation early before they arrive so that they avoid the embarrassment of lacking shelter while enjoying their holidays in Mayan Riviera.